cournape/Bento/html/_sources/reference.txt

 configure
 ---------

-This commands must be run before any build/install command.
+This command must be run before any build/install command.
 It is similar to the well-known configure script from autoconf.
 Every customizable option is available from the command help::